Succession to the Crown Act 1707

-The Act was passed at a time when Parliament was anxious to ensure the succession of a Protestant on the death of Queen Anne.
-It replaced the Regency Act 1705.
-The Act required privy counsellors and other officers, in the event of Anne's death, to proclaim as her successor the next Protestant in the line of succession to the throne, and made it high treason for any of them to fail to do so.
+The act was passed at a time when Parliament was anxious to ensure the succession of a Protestant on the death of Queen Anne.
+It replaced the Regency Act 1705 (4 & 5 Ann. c.
+20).
+The act required privy counsellors and other officers, in the event of Anne's death, to proclaim as her successor the next Protestant in the line of succession to the throne, and made it high treason for any of them to fail to do so.

 If the next monarch was overseas at the time of the succession, the government would be run until he or she returned by between seven and fourteen "Lords Justices."
-Seven of the Lords Justices were named in the Act, and the next monarch could appoint seven more, who would be named in writing, three copies of which were to be sent to the Privy Council in England.
-The Act made it treason for any unauthorised person to open these, or to neglect to deliver them to the Privy Council.
-The Lords Justices were to have the power to give royal assent to bills, except that they would be guilty of treason if they amended the Act of Uniformity 1662 or the Protestant Religion and Presbyterian Church Act 1707.
+Seven of the Lords Justices were named in the act, and the next monarch could appoint seven more, who would be named in writing, three copies of which were to be sent to the Privy Council in England.
+The act made it treason for any unauthorised person to open these, or to neglect to deliver them to the Privy Council.
+The Lords Justices were to have the power to give royal assent to bills, except that they would be guilty of treason if they amended the Act of Uniformity 1662 (14 Cha.
+2. c.
+4) or the Protestant Religion and Presbyterian Church Act 1707 (c.
+6).

-The Act also provided that if Parliament was sitting at the time of the monarch's death, then it would be able to sit for a further six months unless dissolved by a new legitimate monarch.
+The act also provided that if Parliament was sitting at the time of the monarch's death, then it would be able to sit for a further six months unless dissolved by a new legitimate monarch.
 Previously the death of the monarch automatically dissolved Parliament.
 If the monarch were to die and Parliament was not at that time sitting, then it would immediately convene.
 These clauses remain in force today (without the six-month time limit on Parliament's continued existence, which was repealed in 1878).